At trial, U.S. asks fund manager to explain insider ties

 By Grant McCool

-NEW YORK Doug Whitman, a California hedge fund manager on trial for insider trading, had some explaining to do on the witness stand about his long-running contact with a stocks researcher he acknowledged had improperly obtained company secrets.
+NEW YORK, Aug 15 Doug Whitman, a California hedge fund manager on trial for insider trading, had some explaining to do on the witness stand about his long-running contact with a stocks researcher he acknowledged had improperly obtained company secrets.

 In Manhattan federal court on Wednesday, some of U.S. prosecutor Christopher LaVigne's cross-examination of Whitman was along the lines of: "You kept speaking to her?"
 "You didn't hang up did you?" and "You didn't say 'I don't want to talk about this' did you?"